 - 75% reduction in average first days to return to work following an injury

-- 80% reduction in Average Cost of Claim
+- 80% reduction in the average cost of a claim

 TAG has achieved the following improvements in quality metrics:

 - 67% reduction in substantiated complaints

 - Improvement in the on-time running of services

 After completing this massive program enhancement, Campbell offered key advice for those embarking on a similar journey.

 “Always involve the people who are doing the work in the development of all processes so they not only take ownership of the change, but become a key driver in the change.”